 The Club is committed to the development and promotion of such equality of opportunity.
 The policy also applies equally to the treatment of our customers, clients and suppliers.
-The Club has an anti-discrimination policy that lays out its commitment to eliminate all discriminatory behaviour, together with an anti-racism policy which is designed to provide clarity to employees, stakeholders, supporters and everyone connected with the club on the Club’s attitude to racial harassment and abuse.
+The Club has an anti-discrimination policy that lays out its commitment to eliminate all discriminatory behaviour, together with an anti-racism policy which is designed to provide clarity to employees, stakeholders, supporters and everyone connected with the Club on the Club’s attitude to racial harassment and abuse.

 The Club will strive to provide value for money in all areas of its business, seeking to achieve the highest level of service and treating all customers with respect and courtesy.

 The Club will respond promptly to any contact from customers.
-To avoid confusion and delay, any complaints should be made in writing as this as this will ensure that a thorough investigation, together with a documented record, is established.
+To avoid confusion and delay, any complaints should be made in writing as this will ensure that a thorough investigation, together with a documented record, is established.
 Oral complaints (by telephone or in person) will be responded to courteously, but confirmation in writing of the complaint will be requested for the reasons stated above.
 Email communications is acceptable for this purpose.

 The Club will respond to written complaints as quickly as possible.
-If it is not possible to resolve the matter immediately, an acknowledgement of the letter of complaint will normally be sent within 3 working days of receipt.
+If it is not possible to resolve the matter immediately, an acknowledgement of the letter of complaint will normally be sent within three working days of receipt.
 Depending upon the nature of the complaint or the complexity involved, the Club will endeavour to forward a full response within 14 days of receipt.

 The Club will maintain a record of all written complaints received and use the information provided by this record as part of its programme to continuously monitor and improve its services.

-As the Charter will be reviewed and updated from time to time, the Club would welcome any comments and suggestions.
-These should be forwarded to the Supporter Services Executive, at the Club address above.
+In return, the Club expects supporters to refrain from using foul and abusive language of a racist, sectarian or obscene nature when complaining either in person or via a written medium.
+This Charter will be reviewed and updated from time to time and the Club would welcome any comments and suggestions.
+These should be forwarded to the Supporter Liaison Officer at the Club address above.

-The Club will make every effort to undertake all of the policies included in this Charter.
+The Club will make every effort to undertake all the policies included in this Charter.
 However, it will be appreciated that changing circumstances throughout the year may require certain adjustments to be made.